-“Ambili”… Soubin Shahir shines in this familiar feel-good drama!
+“Ambili”… Soubin Shahir shines in this over-sweet feel-good drama!

 Ambili, however, is not about this hard-to-believe romantic relationship.
 The film is about love, of all kinds.
 Soubin’s title character, to address this, lives all by himself.
 He shares a deep, one-sided affection for Teena’s little brother Bobby (Naveen Nazim), who is now a famed national-level cyclist.
 Bobby seldom reciprocates positively to Ambili’s extremely demonstrative love for him.
 A yuppie guy with urban sensibilities, he understandably finds his well-meaning childhood friend’s advances intrusive.
 Wait, even the viewers do, until the film slowly aligns us towards its conventional yet well-meaning central thought.